-At the start of every New Year, we all hear about friends and colleagues who've decided to go on one diet or another in an attempt to atone for too much indulging during the holidays.
+Around this time of year, it's natural to hear all about friends and colleagues who've decided to go on one diet or another in an attempt to get in shape.

 But while most of them are eliminating carbs or swapping juicing recipes, others may be trying out a regimen designed to give their bank accounts a boost: the all-cash diet.

 Instead of counting calories, this diet requires setting aside your credit cards and only relying on old-fashioned cash to cover day-to-day expenses.
 By limiting your spending to just what’s in your wallet, goes the theory, you’ll be more likely to stick to a budget—and less likely to make impulse purchases with plastic.
 In other words, you’ll buy only what you need and less of what you simply want.

 Get started with a free financial assessment.

 And it can be a winning strategy.